brightspot/react-examples/restification/README.md

 ## Troubleshooting

+Your REST endpoint is displaying 'INVALID CREDENTIALS'.
+Be sure that your REST Mapping's **Access** is changed to 'Anyone' rather than 'inherit'.

 Having issues running the example application?
 Refer to the [Common Issues](/README.md) section in the respository README for assistance.